 McINTOSH, Ernest.
 1659.
 Private.
 Discharged 5/04/1919.
 Entitled to British War and Victory Medals.

 McKAY, William (Willie) Kellock.
 1509.
 Private.
 Enlisted March 1916.
 Discharged 14/12/1918.
 He had emigrated from England to Canada in July 1914 and enlisted in the North West Mounted Police.
 Unable to obtain a discharge he deserted in Alaska in Feb 1916, returned to England and enlisted in KEH.
 Pardoned by the Canadian Government in Feb 1920 for his desertion.
 Studied medicine post-war and worked as a doctor and died of influenza in Persia.
-Entitled to British War and Victory Medals.
+Awarded British War and Victory Medals.
+Photograph of him whilst stationed in Longford Ireland shown on the accompanying page with attribution of "W.K.
+McKay, 1st King Edward's Horse (The King's Oversea Dominions Regiment), Ireland.", 1916, (CU184607) by Unknown.
+Courtesy of Glenbow Library and Archives Collection, Libraries and Cultural Resources Digital Collections, University of Calgary.
+He is also named in several additional photographs taken in Longford in 1916 with fellow members of the Royal North West Mounted Police and these are also shown on the accompanying page.

 McKEAN, Archibald (Archie).
 384. Sergeant KEH.
 From New Zealand and born in 1892.
 Entered France 22/04/1915.
 Wounded at the defence of Vieille Chapelle 9-11/04/1918.
 Rank of Acting Squadron Quarter Master Serjeant on 1914/15 Star trio.
 Discharged 19/04/19 on an army disability pension.
 Resided in Queen's Park, Glasgow, Scotland post-war.
 Name commemorated on the Auckland Online Cenotaph.

-McKENZIE, A. G. Second Lieutenant in command of the Cambridge university detachment attached to 'C' Squadron.
+McKENZIE, Alexander Gordon.
+Second Lieutenant in command of the Cambridge University detachment attached to 'C' Squadron.
 Son of Colonel McKenzie of the Natal Forces and who had seen distinguished service in the Boer War.
 Became Colonel in Command of the 1st Royal Natal Carabiniers after service as a Captain in the 6th Dragoon Guards in France 1917-19.
+Prior service with South African Horse in the Great War in German South-West African campaign, Awarded the Military Cross and 1914/15 Star trio with 1914/15 star issued by South African Government.
+Resided in Natal, South Africa.

 McKENZIE, Alexander J. 1177.
 Private KEH.
 'A' Squadron.
 WIA at Savy in March 1917.
 Discharged 21/03/1919.
 Died in Sep 1935 in England.
 Entitled to British War and Victory Medals.